If you’ve never used pip

-If you’ve never used pip to install a package you love how simple it is, pip install <pkgName>1
+to install a package you love how simple it is, pip install <pkgName>

-For this short post I’ll use live output for the Ansible package upgrade, because hey I need to upgrade it anyway and I always forget the right incantation with pip. ☺️
+For this short post I’ll use live output for the Ansible package upgrade, because hey I need to upgrade it anyway and I always forget the right incantation with pip

-Using pip is pretty straightforward however, if you’re a casual user like me it’s handy to have a quick and simple walk-through.
+is pretty straightforward however, if you’re a casual user like me it’s handy to have a quick and simple walk-through.
 So here we go.

-First up, if you’re on macOS you’ll want to sudo -H these pip terminal commands.
+First up, if you’re on macOS you’ll want to sudo -H

 Update PIP

-So, this is surprisingly important make sure pip is up-to-date or at least at the minimum version required by the package you are updating.
+is up-to-date or at least at the minimum version required by the package you are updating.

-To check the version simply use: pip --version and you see somthing like this:
+To check the version simply use:

 dev $ pip --version